Verbal communication and written communication have distinct advantages. And their uses and perceived value vary widely.

 Sensitive Relationship Issues

-There is no getting around the fact that communicating about problems and concerns with a loved one can be very challenging.
-This includes family members, close friends, and especially sexual lovers e.g. marriage, engagement, steady, and dating partners.
+There is no getting around the fact that discussing problems and concerns with a loved one can be very challenging.
+This includes family members, close friends, and especially romantic relationships e.g. marriage, engagement, steady, and dating partners.